Anthony-Gambale/Pygame-3D/README.md

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/5_xy_transform.png)
 *Figure 6: Projecting relative distance onto local basis vectors.*

-## The consequences of using this method
+## The implications of this technique
 This technique has the potential to be much faster than current 3D renderering techniques, provided that there are no major issues with implementing it into a real 3D rendering API.